abdorrahmani/CryptoLens/README.md

   - Support for both encryption and decryption
   - Automatic key generation

+- **ChaCha20-Poly1305**
+  - Modern stream cipher with AEAD
+  - High-performance encryption
+  - Authentication and encryption in one operation
+  - Support for both encryption and decryption
+  - Secure nonce handling

 - **SHA-256 Hashing**
   - Cryptographic hash function
   - One-way transformation